eanlain/release_notes/README.md

     $ rails generate release_notes:broadcasts Broadcast

 This will generate a model named `Broadcast` in your Rails project.
-As mentioned before, you can choose to use a different model name, but remember to edit the `config/initializers/release_notes.rb` file with the name.
+You can choose to use a different model name, but you must edit the `config/initializers/release_notes.rb` file with the updated Broadcast name.

 Migrate your database.

     $ rake db:migrate

-Add the following to your layout/application.html.erb file

-    <%= stylesheet_link_tag "release_notes/application", media: "all" %>

-Then add the following render to wherever you'd like to display the broadcast message.
+Then add the following render tag to wherever you'd like to display the broadcast message.

+    <%= render 'release_notes/broadcasts/link_back' %>

+Or you could do...

-    <%= render 'release_notes/broadcasts/shared' %>
+    <%= render 'release_notes/broadcasts/bare' %>

 #### Views

 While not necessary, you may want to copy over the ReleaseNotes views to your app to customize:

     $ rails generate release_notes:views

+If you do decide to customize the ReleaseNotes views AND want to use your own layout you should probably **(1)** remove or comment out `layout 'release_notes/release_notes'` in `app/controllers/release_notes_controller.rb` and **(2)** add one of the following stylesheet_link_tag snippets to your view:

+    <%= stylesheet_link_tag "release_notes/application", media: "all" %>

+Will load Bootstrap 3 *and* a [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) style.

+    <%= stylesheet_link_tag "release_notes/github", media: "all" %>

+Will load just the [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) style.

 ## Usage